sfigg/commercialization-public/test/hlk/testref/troubleshooting-system-server-testing.md

     9. In Notepad, scroll to the bottom of the file.

-    10. From the bottom up, search for the string *“Error -”*.
+    10. From the bottom up, search for the string *"Error -"*.
 The text in the same line will describe the failure.
 You might have to search several times to find the cause of the failure.
 The information in log file provides only a high level indicator of what failed.

 ### <span id="loadgen"></span><span id="LOADGEN"></span>Loadgen requests more clients